weinzbw/EECS-581-Final-Project/Sprint4/accounting.md

 Accounting of Person-Hours
 ---
+Team

-Team 10/18/24 - 2h
+10/18/24 - 2h

-Worked on Initial Architecture Document
+* Worked on Initial Architecture Document

 10/19/24 - 4h

-Worked on Requirement Diagrams
+* Worked on Requirement Diagrams

 ---
 Ben Weinzirl

 10/22/24 - 1h

+* Initialized Github
-* Initialized Github and created a sample title screen
+* Created a sample title screen

 10/23/24 - 1h

+* Added header comments
-* Added header comments.
-Added helper.py for environments
+* Added helper.py for environments

 10/27/24 - 3h

+* Combined all previous work
+* Fixed errors in code
+* Updated stack requirements
-* Combined all previous work, fixed errors in code, updated stack requirements, ensured all code was up to the rubric's standard
+* Ensured all code was up to the rubric's standard

 11/5/24 - 3h

-* Created savedata for tasks, needs further improvement.
-Addded connections from mainscreen to front room, still a problem connecting front to tasks
+* Created savedata for tasks, needs further improvement
+* Added connections from mainscreen to front room, still a problem connecting front to tasks

 11/7/24 - 2.5h